The Value of Work Class 6 Questions and Answers

 Question 3.

-There is a great value attached to people who are engaged in community service activities.
+There is great value attached to people who are engaged in community service activities.
 Comment on this statement.

 Question 4.